mauritssilvis/challenges/java/basic_java_project_cli/README.md

 java nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main
 ```

-Rather than navigating to a folder containing class files manually, it is more common to execute a Java class under specification of the class path.
+Rather than manually navigating to a folder containing class files, it is more common to execute a Java class relative to a so-called class path.
-For the current project, this looks as follows:
+For the current project, the following command involving the `-cp` option executes the previously compiled class from the class path `out`:

 ```shell
 java -cp out nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main